loveencounterflow/presentation-2012-04-16/README.md

 These are slides for a presentation i will give on Monday, April 16th, 2012 in the [Vetomat](http://wp.vetomat.net), Berlin, Germany, starting around 20:00.

 Never mind the styling; content is more important.
-I do hope to get around to make the styling more appealing.
+I do hope to get around to make the appearance more appealing.

 Although the slides are in English, i probably will talk German.
 Estimated duration is not less than an